abiolaalalade/ACM-Research-coding-challenge-22F/README.md

 - One hot encoded the train predictors
 - Removed rows with missing target data and separated the target from predictors
 - Broke off validation set from training data
-- Selected categorial columns with low cardinality and kept the selcted coloumns.
+- Selected categorial columns with low cardinality and kept the selcted coloumns
 - Define the model with XGBRegressor
 - Fitted the model
 - Got the model's predictions
 - Calculated the Mean Absolute Error and got 3335.7002
+## Build A Bar Graph Based On The Each Car's Make and Price
+- Data was read into the program
+- Constructed the dimensions of the bar graph
+- Selected ten random car make's and price's
+- Selected random colors to add to each bar
+- Created the x and y-axis and labeled them as Make and Prices
+- Set the font size to 12
+- A bar graph with various colors and and information was created

 ## No collaboration policy